Lemoncode/Angular-Architecture-Fundamentals/angular_12/demos/06-notifying-user-changes/game-catalog/README.md

 +}
 ```

 ### Step 3.
+Update Filter

 Now the only thing that we have to make this work is call the filter value.

 ```typescript
 set listFilter(value: string) {